17 December 2019 - Deborah Wilkes

 Belgian ban on combinations

-Belgium’s Federal Agency for Medicines and Health Products (FAMPH) is banning combination cough and cold medicines from 1 January 2020.
+Belgium’s Federal Agency for Medicines and Health Products (FAMHP) is banning combination cough and cold medicines from 1 January 2020.
 The move is in line with measures announced in 2012.

 France takes action on vasoconstrictors